 1 Overall description

-3GPP SA4 is currently working on specifications on test methods and performance requirements for terminals providing immersive audio services (ATIAS).
-As such devices might also be used under adverse outdoor conditions, it was discussed at SA4#121 to specify test methods that include the usage of a wind generator for the evaluation of the send performance.
+3GPP SA4 is currently working on specifications on Terminal Audio quality performance and Test methods for Immersive Audio Services (ATIAS) , which is scheduled for Release-18.
+As such devices might also be used under adverse outdoor conditions, it was proposed at SA4#121 to define test methods that include the usage of a wind generator for the evaluation of the send performance.
+The actual operation conditions, such as wind speed, air flow type (laminar, turbulent), would need to be further evaluated.

-A similar test setup was identified in Annex A of ETSI TS 103 640 ("Test Methods and Performance Requirements for Active Noise Cancellation Headsets and other Earphones"), which also appears to be suitable for use within the ATIAS work item.
+The test setup in Annex A of ETSI TS 103 640 ("Test Methods and Performance Requirements for Active Noise Cancellation Headsets and other Earphones") might be suitable for use within the ATIAS work item.
 However, the aforementioned annex is currently only informative and the specification of wind noise generation appears incomplete, particularly with regard to reproducibility across different labs.

 2 Actions